0x80/shreditor/documentation/Shreditor User Manual.md

 ####Patch Names
 * Patch names are max 8 character long.
 The rest will be truncated.
 Also Shreditor and Shruthi don't use the same character set for patch names, special characters might differ or show blank on the device.

-###Known Issues
+###2.6 Known Issues
-* When switching devices any playing notes will hang on the previous device
+* When switching devices any playing notes can hang on the previous device
 * Note trigger settings are not handled at the moment

-###Functions
-... (describe all the different functions of the interface)

-###To Be Implemented
+###2.7 To Be Implemented
 Here is a list of things I would like to implement in the future.
-If you have other suggestions let me know.

-* Windows version of Shreditor (soon!)
 * Max4Live version.
 This will be a slimmed down version with mostly only parameters relevant for realtime modulation.
+Sadly this will be for OSX users only. (*)
+* Support for upcoming XT firmware revision
 * JSON support for easy backup and sharing of patches
 * User wavetable transfer
-* Dirty flag to indicate when a patch has been edited
+* Visual feedback to indicate when a patch has been edited

-###Bugs & Help
-You can send bugreports or contact me for help at __support@vauxlab.com__
+*(*) Porting the Shreditor to Windows revealed a clash between the midi drivers and the standard Max midi objects which doesn't occur with the OSX drivers.
+On Windows the Shreditor core object can not co-exist with any standard Max midi objects.
+As the Shreditor application is build as a standalone I was able to overcome this limitation, but in Max for Live this will not work.  *

+###2.8 Bugs & Support
+Please send any bug reports or support requests to __support@vauxlab.com__